Frequently Asked Questions

 Access to the EFOMP elearning platform in 2019, has been granted to all the European Congress of Medical Physics 2018 registered participants and to collegues that have attended the EFOMP school editions since 2013.

-In 2020 access will be granted only to Individual Associate Members of EFOMP.
-Security credentials will be sent to all individual associate members by the system adnministrators (firstname.lastname@example.org).
+Starting from January 1st, 2020 access is granted only to Individual Associate Members of EFOMP.
+Security credentials are sent to all individual associate members by the system adnministrators (firstname.lastname@example.org).

 How do I apply for grants?